DevFarid/DevFarid/README.md

 # 💫 About Me:
 I love gaming and programming.
-You can find me either modifying a video game or <br>working on a project.
+You can find me modifying a video game or <br>working on a project.
 I love to dwell in different technology areas and always <br>love learning something new.
+I am currently enhancing my mathematical skills and learning machine learning algorithms.

 ## 🌐 Socials: